 God designed the covenant of marriage between one man and one woman to be holy and sacred union connected and dedicated to God.
-To understand how domestic abuse violates God’s design of marriage, let’s look at two foundational passages in the right context first.
+To understand how domestic abuse violates God’s design of marriage, let’s look at two foundational passages in the Bible about divorce and abuse in the right context first.

 25 And you husbands, show the same kind of love to your wives as Christ showed to the Church when he died for her, 26 to make her holy and clean, washed by baptism and God’s Word; 27 so that he could give her to himself as a glorious Church without a single spot or wrinkle or any other blemish, being holy and without a single fault.
 28 That is how husbands should treat their wives, loving them as parts of themselves.
 For since a man and his wife are now one, a man is really doing himself a favor and loving himself when he loves his wife!
 29-30 No one hates his own body but lovingly cares for it, just as Christ cares for his body the Church, of which we are parts.
 Ephesians 5:25-30 TLB

 The passage above illustrates that a Godly husband:

 - Loves his wife selflessly, even if it means dying for her.